gautamkhaire/Finterest/README.md

 # <h1 align="center">Finterest ![WebsiteLogo-1-1 (2)](https://user-images.githubusercontent.com/85440675/194927739-00685484-0dd3-443d-903b-2d6ea74217cf.png)</h1>

 Objective

-As several gaps were found in the market survey related to personal and professional, the main objective of the project was intended as the creation of a multi-functional, yet simple to use personal financial planner catering to every individual’s needs.
+India, our proud motherland, is home to almost one-fifth of the world population, yet, according to recent surveys, only about 24 per cent of people in the country are financially literate.
+As several gaps were found in the market survey related to personal financial planning, the main objective of the project was intended as the creation of a multi-functional, yet simple to use personal financial planner catering to every individual’s needs.

 Scope of Project